 Summary: This trail circles a red rock mesa near the base of Cathedral Rock.
 You can take a short side trip and hike along Oak Creek, and you can hike to the base of Cathedral Rock

 Challenge Level: Moderate

 Description: This hike provides wonderful views of Cathedral Rock.
 Take a short side trip down the Templeton Trail and in about 0.2 mile you'll be along Oak Creek.
 You can see the area called "Buddha Beach" across Oak Creek where visitors construct stone pillars from the river rock.
 You may be lucky and see hundreds of the rock structures.
-We hiked in the morning so the views of Cathedral Rock are somewhat obscured by looking into the sun.
-It might be better to make this hike later in the day to get pictures of Cathedral Rock.
 If you continue along the Templeton trail for another 0.5 mile you'll find yourself at the base of Cathedral Rock.
-You have the option here of hiking up to the vortex located in the "saddle" of cathedral Rock.
-See the video for such a hike (note that this 3+ minute video is a 35 MB file so it may take some time to download).
+You have the option here of hiking up to the vortex located in the "saddle" of Cathedral Rock.

 For those of you who have a GPS unit, I have GPS data available for the hike which include "tracks," the route and waypoints.

 send an email with your comments/suggestions to Bill